Interactive Artificial IntelligenceFind a programme

-This CDT offers a number of UKRI studentships to applicants covering tuition fees, an enhanced stipend (£20,500 per year) and a research skills and training fund.
+This CDT offers ~10 UKRI studentships to applicants each year, covering UK tuition fees, an enhanced stipend (£20,500 per year, tax free) and a research skills and training fund.
 These studentships are governed by UKRI/EPSRC student eligibility rules and applicants should check whether they will be eligible.
+We are able to offer <3 studentships each year to non-UK students (with international tuition fees being waived).
 Applications received from self-funded/sponsored international and EU students are welcome and will be considered.

 Prospective UK, EU and international postgraduate students seeking funding advice can visit Postgraduate Study Fees and Funding.

 Further information on funding for prospective UK, EU and international postgraduate students.

 Throughout the degree, you will have access to world-leading experts and industrial engagement, providing you with the opportunity to learn about real-world challenges and how industry tackles them.